JeffDeCola/my-cheat-sheets/concourse-ci-cheat-sheet/install_concourse_binary_google_compute_engine.md

 Exit postgres user `exit`.

-## START CONCOURSE WEB
+## START CONCOURSE WEB - SINGLE NODE

 Now lets start a Single node, local Postgres.

 Spin up the ATC, listening on port 8080, with some basic auth configured, and a TSA listening on port 2222.